 All right, this is new version of the first chapter.
 All the same things happened, now it's just better writing.
 Now I don't think I have to say this but just to be safe, I want to make it clear that this story is 100% fiction.
 I know nothing about any of the 1980 players' personal lives, other than what I'm writing is far from the truth.
 I don't really see this as a fanfic about any real people; rather it's a fanfic about the characters in Miracle, which of course we know was not entirely accurate either.
 Anyway, I hope you enjoy!

-Too excited to wait for the elevator, I ran up four flights of stairs to the apartment I shared with Jack without stopping even though I tripped several times.
-Maybe I had too much coffee this morning.
+Too excited to wait for the elevator, I ran up four flights of stairs to the apartment Jack and I shared without stopping even though I tripped several times.
+Maybe I'd had too much coffee that morning.
 I threw open the door, slammed it closed, and leaned against it while I tried to catch my breath.

 Jack, sitting on the sofa watching Happy Days, did nothing in response to my dramatic entry except slowly raise one eyebrow and ask: "Running from the fuzz?"